mricon/korgalore/docs/configuration.rst

 Feeds
 -----

-Feeds define reusable feed URLs that can be referenced by multiple sources.
+Feeds define reusable feed URLs that can be referenced by multiple deliveries.
 This is useful when you want to import the same mailing list feed into different Gmail accounts with different labels.